top of page

 About Me (he, him, his)

-Fundamentally, the work of psychotherapy spoke to me because I wanted to engage with people in a healing process that is compassionate and human but grounded in the science and rigor of Clinical Psychology.
-I also wanted to serve the mental health needs of all members of LGBTQ+ communities.
-I've been able to pursue both of these priorities by training in LGBT community mental health and working with diverse student bodies in university counseling centers around the country.
-I used these experiences to train and teach future psychologists as Clinical Psychology Training Coordinator at Illinois Tech's Health Center and then as Assistant Professor and Associate Director of Training in a doctoral psychology program at in Chicago, IL.
-Since then, I've been practicing independently full time since 2017.
+I'm a Clinical Psychologist with 14 years' experience providing psychotherapy as well as teaching and training future psychologists.
+The work of psychotherapy spoke to me because I wanted to engage with people in a healing process that's compassionate and human but grounded in the rigor of Clinical Psychology.
+I also wanted to honor my commitment to the holistic well being of all members of the LGBTQ+ communities in service of their mental health needs.
+I've found both by training in LGBT community mental health which informed my work with diverse student bodies in university counseling centers nationally.
+In these settings, I've trained and taught future psychologists first as Clinical Psychology Training Coordinator at Illinois Tech's Health Center and then as Assistant Professor and Associate Director of Training in a doctoral psychology program at in Chicago, IL.

 bio.jpg